 My old photo of Earl’s Chocolate Pie was in desperate need of a makeover, and in some ways so was the recipe.
 It’s one of my favorites.
 It gets 5 stars for convenience, texture and affordability, and I love that it calls for evaporated milk because I usually keep a can of that on hand.The only problem I have is convincing people it will be rich and chocolate-y enough with only 3 tablespoons of cocoa.
 It is!
 The 3 tablespoons of cocoa goes along way, and combined with the rich whipped cream topping there’s a nice balance.

-The other improvements I made to Earl’s were inspired by Emily’s turtle pie.
+The other improvements I’ve made to Earl’s Chocolate Pie were inspired by Emily’s turtle pie.
 I followed her lead by sprinkling the pie with toasted pecans and drizzling chocolate and caramel syrup over the top; which also gave me an excuse to some new caramel syrup recipes!
-The one that worked the best was the easiest — this one from Food Network (with less vanilla).
+This one from Food Network is great.
 I chilled it and squeezed it out of pastry bag.
-For something like caramel apples or brownies, you’d want to use a sauce that gets a little firmer, but this one was perfect for sauce and absolutely fool-proof.
+For something like caramel apples or brownies, you’d want to use a sauce that gets a little firmer, but this one was perfect for sauce.

 Here’s the new and improved recipe.
 My next attempt is going to be a lightened version.
 I’m going to make a a fat free brownie pie crust by baking No-Pudge brownies in a glass pie plate, using the filling as directed, and topping with light whipped topping.
 With those changes, the pie really will be lower in fat.